forestbiotech-lab/PHENO-old/README.md

 The first should get you a hello world
 The second extracts the data from investigation database where investigaionID is the varible in the url path

+##Pagination (TODO)

+If the response is a single record that doesn't require pagination, then the value for the "pagination" key is the javascript reserved word 'NULL'.
+When the results are paginated, the pagination object contains the keys "pageSize", "currentPage", "totalCount", "totalPages".
+The first page will be page 0 (zero).